 Health Benefits of Rosewood Essential Oil

-This wood could have been used to produce tons of Rose Wood Essential Oil and put to better usages to keep mankind healthier.
-Let us see what medicinal properties this floral, sweet smelling oil derived from these dead-looking pieces of wood had in store for us.
+Let us see what medicinal properties this floral, sweet smelling oil derived from these dead-looking pieces of wood have in store for us.

-Analgesic: If not strong, this oil serves as a mild analgesic and can give you relief from slight headache, toothaches and pain in muscles and joints, particularly those resulting from infections of cold, influenza, mumps, measles etc.
+Although not strong, this oil may serve as a mild analgesic and can give you relief from slight headaches, toothaches, and pain in the muscles and joints, particularly those resulting from infections that lead to colds, influenza, mumps, and measles.

-Antiseptic: Before you rush to a doctor following a minor cut or abrasion or an insect bite, you can do one thing.
-Soak a piece of cotton in the Rosewood Oil and apply it on the affected place.
-It will not only protect it from infections, but will also help heal it.
+Before you rush to a doctor following a minor cut, abrasion, or insect bite, you can do one thing.
+Soak a piece of cotton in rosewood oil and apply it on the affected place.
+This might not only protect you from infections but may also help to heal the wound.

-Aphrodisiac: Now this is something poets will find very contrary.
-The hard wood and the aphrodisiac!
-But it is true.
-The Essential Oil derived from this hard wood (actually it is bit softer than the other woods like teak) can really arouse soft feelings for your partner and can give you a good time.
-This can be very beneficial for those people who are losing interest in sex due to tremendous work load, professional stress, worries and effects of pollution.
+Now, this is something that poets and lovers will find very useful.
+The essential oil that is derived from this hardwood (although it is actually a bit softer than some other woods like teak) can really arouse soft and tender feelings for your partner and can result in a very good time in the bedroom.
+This can be very beneficial for those who are losing interest in sex due to tremendous workload, professional stress, worries, and even effects of pollution.
 The loss of libido or frigidity is an alarmingly growing problem in metropolitan lives.
-Here, this oil can be a real help.
+Luckily, this oil can be a real help.

-Cephalic: This oil can keep your brain cool, active, sharp and alert and can take away headaches as well.
+This oil can keep your brain cool, active, sharp, and alert and can take away headaches as well.
 This will also improve your memory and help protect you from neurotic disorders.

-Insecticide: This oil has insecticidal properties and can kill small insects like mosquitoes, lice, bed bugs, fleas and ants.
-You can use it in vaporizers, sprays, room fresheners, floor wash etc. If rubbed on skin, it keeps away mosquitoes too.
+This oil has potential insecticidal properties and can kill small insects like mosquitoes, lice, bed bugs, fleas, and ants.
+You can also use it in vaporizers, sprays, room fresheners, and floor washes.
+If rubbed on the skin, it keeps away mosquitoes as well.

-Stimulant: This Essential Oil stimulates.
-It stimulates feelings, secretions of hormones, enzymes, acids and bile, circulation, digestion and other functions.
+This essential oil may stimulate the body and various organ systems and metabolic functions.
+It might stimulate feelings, the secretion of hormones, enzymes, acids and bile, circulation, digestion, and other essential functions.

-Other Benefits: It rejuvenates skin and keeps it healthy and young.
-It can be useful in treatment of nausea, vomiting, cough and cold, stress, wrinkles, skin diseases, acne etc.
+It rejuvenates the skin and keeps it looking healthy and young.
+It can be useful in the treatment of nausea, vomiting, cough and cold, stress, wrinkles, skin diseases, and acne.

-Blending: It blends fine with the essential oils of Orange, Bergamot, Neroli, Lime, Lemon, Grapefruit, Lavender, Jasmine and Rose.
+Blending: It blends very nicely with the essential oils of Orange, Bergamot, Neroli, Lime, Lemon, Grapefruit, Lavender, Jasmine and Rose.